France (click on each name for more information)

 Domaine Pierre Ravaut (Region: Burgundy): This was another fun and unexpected surprise as I didn't originally intend to import any wines from Burgundy given how many Burgundy wines are exported to the U.S. But, I love visiting Burgundy and so I planned to spend the night in Aloxe-Corton while on my way from Alsace to the Southern Rhone.
 On my way to dinner in Ladoix, I also noticed the sign of a local vigneron (Pierre Ravaut) on the wall of his Domaine and then also saw some of his wines offered by the glass at the local restaurant I selected that night.
 All of the Ravaut wines I tasted that night were really well made (and delicious too!) and so I visited the Domaine the next morning.
 The reality of Burgundy, however, is that there is also a pretty limited supply of wine.
 Pierre seemed amused at my attempts to speak French, however, and enjoyed talking about wine and so he graciously offered to let me import some of his wines.

 Vignoble Angst (Region: Chablis): Vignerons are unfortunately full of angst each year about their vignobles (the places where those noble grapes are grown!), particularly in Chablis with its annual bouts with the two G-forces of gelee (frost) and grele (hail).
-This is an example of double Angst, however, with the talented team of Antoine & Celine Angst producing beautifully balanced and expressive wines such as their Premier Cru Cote de Jouan, AOC Chablis, and a Bourgogne Blanc each year.
+This is an example of double Angst, however, with the talented team of Antoine & Celine Angst producing beautifully balanced and expressive wines such as their Premier Cru Cote de Jouan, AOC Chablis, Petit Chablis, a Bourgogne Blanc, and an Aligote each year.

-Chateau La Mothe du Barry (Region: Bordeaux - Entre Deux Mers): The very talented and meticulous vigneron Joel Duffau produces very fully flavored and perfectly balanced Bordeaux blends each year from his organically farmed vineyards that have been owned by his family for over 300 years.
+Chateau La Mothe du Barry (Region: Bordeaux - Entre Deux Mers): The very talented and meticulous vigneron Joel Duffau produces very expressive and perfectly balanced wines each year from his organically farmed vineyards that have been owned by his family for over 300 years.
 Located only six miles from St. Emilion, this Chateau is producing top quality "right bank" wines each year but which are great values at only a fraction of typical St. Emilion prices.

 Maison Lorgeril (Region: Languedoc): The Lorgeril's have been a prominent wine producing family in the Languedoc since 1620.
 Now under the leadership of Nicolas de Lorgeril, the family's careful development of their estates in Languedoc and Roussillon have resulted in producing wines from six premier regions within Languedoc.
 With their long heritage in the region, the family has also been careful stewards of their various terroirs through sustainable agriculture and observing organic principles as far as possible in region that does have its challenges during the growing season.
 The careful stewardship has been recognized with the awarding of HVE Level 3 certification (Haute Valeur Environnementale) which has high standards for biodiversity conservation, plant protection strategy, management of fertilizer use, and management of water.